ArjunaCluster/ArjunaUsers/about/index.md

 # About Arjuna

-This section contains information about Arjuna's computing resources available partitions and usage limits.
+This section contains information about Arjuna's computing resources, available partitions, and usage limits.